onaio/help/faqs/_posts/2014-09-23-import-data.md

 * New rows will be added as new records in Ona.
 * Changes to existing rows will edit the existing records.
 Editing records happens when the instanceID or _uuid matches an existing record's instanceID or _uuid, which is the case if the data was originally exported from Ona.
 * No deletions are done.
 Ona cannot detect if a unique row was removed.
 To delete a record, select a submission on the map or table view and click "Delete".
+* Form logic is not applied to data uploaded through Import CSV.
 * Right now, Import CSV has no "undo" option, so please test it out before making large changes.